 Paddy Nyunkuny Bedford Indigenous Australian (Gija), 1922-2007

-Paddy Bedford was one of eight Australian indigenous artists commissioned to deliver a permanent work for the Musée du Quai Branly in Paris, for its opening in 2006.
-His work was honored later that year with a major retrospective at the Museum of Contemporary Art in Sydney that went on a national tour.
-An extraordinary achievement for an octogenarian, who only began his career as an artist less than a decade earlier.
-Since his death in 2007, his reputation has increased.
-In 2013 the Australian Airline, Qantas, commissioned the external livery of a new Boeing 737-800 to reflect his work Medicine Pocket (2005).
-Moreover, his works are exhibited in Australia’s major public galleries, as well as in private collections worldwide.
+Central to his work is the theme of reconciliation, referred to as “two-way.”
+Bedford was one of eight Australian indigenous artists commissioned to create a permanent work for the Musée du Quai Branly in Paris in 2006.
+That year, he was honored with a major retrospective at the Museum of Contemporary Art in Sydney, which toured nationally.
+Despite starting his artistic career late in life, Bedford achieved extraordinary success.
+After his death in 2007, his reputation grew, with Qantas commissioning a Boeing 737-800 livery reflecting his work Medicine Pocket (2005).
+His works are exhibited in major Australian public galleries and private collections worldwide.